 - Repetition will feel good for a child who struggles with stuttering.
 So he will repeat whole words, sounds, syllables, and phrases more often.
-As they repeat these words, which makes children and toddlers feel like their stuttering problem is gone, they do divert from the real problem, hence can’t find a solution for it.
+As they repeat these words, which makes children and toddlers feel like their stuttering problem is gone, they divert from the real problem, hence can’t find a solution for it.

 - For some parents, none of the solutions they try at home will work.
 Don’t fret.
-We have numerous speech therapists who specialize in helping disfluent children.
+We now have numerous speech therapists who specialize in helping disfluent children.

 In conclusion, even with a parenting guide, the most crucial thing a child who stutters requires is you to be strong for them.
 It isn’t an ailment or a health hazard.
 Your child can grow up healthily and be successful even if he has a stutter.